 (260 kilometres/3 hours)

-Parts of the track are only suitable for high clearance four wheel drive vehicles and should only be attempted by confident drivers.
-Supplies and services are limited and road conditions can vary, so plan ahead, stock up on food, water and fuel and contact the local visitor centre for up-to-date track information.
-And to ensure you enjoy a safe and well-planned journey, be sure to take a look at Road safety and Important travel tips.
+Supplies and services are limited and road conditions can vary, so plan ahead, stock up on food, water and fuel and contact the Shire of Yalgoo for up-to-date track information and road reports.

 Driving times and distances intended as a guide only and may vary depending on exact route taken.
 Accommodation options are indicative as to what is available in the area.